MvMukesh/AutoKYC-ExtractionEngine/README.md

 ## `NER Prediction`
 **You are observing NER Prediction on scanned results of above business card** <br>
-**Finding organisation and name is still bit difficult , `clearly I have increase business card data from 350+ cards to maybe 1000+, in parallel I need to update my approach a bot more to bit more maybe`**
+**Finding organisation and name is still bit difficult , `clearly I have to increase business card data from 350+ cards to maybe 1000+, in parallel I need to update my approach a bot more to bit more maybe`**
 <p align="center">
    <kbd>
     <img src="https://github.com/MvMukesh/Any-Financial-Document-Data-Extractor/blob/main/images/prediction-real_time_input.png" height='600' width='1000'/>